MarshallAsch/CI_server/README.md

 This can be configured by adding elements to the integrationFor.json file.

+Scripts can be specified to run for specific projects, but can be specified for specific branches or events.

+If a hook matches multiple scripts then a response will only be sent for the first script that is ran.

 This was originally created for CIS*3750 and has been modified to be more generic.